 AIM is a partnership of public and private sector organizations which was formed in 1994 to focus on a broad spectrum of immunization issues in Michigan.
 AIM’s mission is to promote immunizations across the lifespan through a coalition of health care professionals and agencies.
 Members of AIM must be health care professionals currently working or interested in the field of immunizations.

 AIM meets on a quarterly basis (typically on Fridays).
-2017 meeting dates and locations are being determined.
 If you would like to become a member of AIM, fill out our online membership form.
 Once added to the AIM membership listserv, you will receive meeting notices and information.
+There is no cost to becoming a member of AIM.
 Thanks again for your interest in AIM.

 In 1994, Michigan learned that immunization rates in the state were the lowest in the nation.
 In response, a partnership of public and private sector organizations – the Alliance for Immunizations in Michigan (AIM) – was formed to focus on a broad spectrum of immunization issues in Michigan.

 Given the low vaccination rates in Michigan at that time, the initial focus of AIM was to emphasize provider education in an effort to reduce missed opportunities to immunize.
 The AIM coalition’s concerted efforts were integrated into what became known as the AIM Provider Tool Kit, a comprehensive resource for immunization management, patient education, as well as other high-quality information sources.